Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

     - create an empty folder in root of repo (e.g., `sandbox`)
     - switch to that directory in terminal: `cd sandbox`
     - right click to create `New Prompty` - you see: `basic.prompty`
-    - run the prompty: you will be prompted to sign into Azure - do it.
+    - run the prompty: you will be prompted to sign into Azure - complete auth flow.
-    - Result: **You should get an Error**
+    - Result: **You should get an Error** since model configuration is invalid
         - ❌ | ` Error: 404 The API deployment for this resource does not exist.`

-??? success "Step 2: Update model configuration"
+??? info "Step 2: Update model configuration"
     - Copy the previous prompty to a new one: `cp basic.prompty chat-0.prompty`
     - Update this line as shown: `azure_deployment: ${env:AZURE_OPENAI_CHAT_DEPLOYMENT}`
     - Run the prompty - should run immediately.
     - Result: **You should get a valid response**
-        - ✅ | "[info] Hello Seth!
+        - Example: "[info] Hello Seth!
 I'd be happy to tell you about our tents ..."
+    - ✅ | Your prompty model configuration is working

-??? success "Step 3: Update prompt template, add sample"
+??? info "Step 3: Update prompt template, add sample for testing"
     - Let's start refactoring the prompt in steps, till we get to the Contoso Chat version
     - First: `cp ../docs/workshop/src/chat-1.* .` to get the next iteration
         - `chat-1.prompty` has customized frontmatter and starter template for Contoso chat